g00glen00b/dimitri.codes/content/posts/2018-04-24-apollo-graphql-angular/index.md

 featuredImage: "../../images/logos/apollo.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Angular", "Apollo", "GraphQL"]
+excerpt: "Forget REST and learn GraphQL!
+In this tutorial I'll be using Apollo as my GraphQL client library together with Angular to create even more powerful applications."
 ---

 [Last time](https://wordpress.g00glen00b.be/graphql-spring-boot/), we wrote a GraphQL API using Spring boot and the graphql-java library.
 Today, we'll write a simple frontend application using [Angular](https://angular.io/).
 As mentioned in my previous article, there are few JavaScript libraries out there that we can use.
 Facebook, which is also behind the idea of [GraphQL](http://graphql.org/), wrote a library called [Relay](https://facebook.github.io/relay/).
 Additionally, the [group behind Meteor](https://www.meteor.io/) wrote their own library called [Apollo](https://www.apollographql.com/).
 In this example I'll be using Apollo as the GraphQL library.